La Caja Blanca

 With the characteristic defiance of youth, Yara’s artistic discourse homes in on so called “sensitive issues”, and invites the viewer to temporarily suspend disengagement.

-- view images of artworks
+view selection of artworks

 Yara El-Sherbini